HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

     DXClient is enabled in supported Kubernetes platforms from HCL Digital Experience 9.5 CF192 and later releases:

     * DXClient is available as a container image from HCL DX 9.5 CF196 and later releases.
 See the [DXClient installation](#dxclient-installation) for more details.
     * DXClient also exists as [Node.js](https://nodejs.org/en/)-based CLI tool and requires Node.js to be installed as a prerequisite.
-However, this is deprecated in the HCL Digital Experience Container CF196 release.

 DXclient is a CLI-based tool wrapped in a container image.
 This tool will be capable of executing artifacts connecting remotely to DX servers in standalone, cluster, or in Kubernetes environment.
 The container version of this tool is available from CF196 onwards.